 This design guide was created for Windows 7 and has not been updated for newer versions of Windows.
 Much of the guidance still applies in principle, but the presentation and examples do not reflect our current design guidance.

-An error message alerts users of a problem that has already occurred.
-By contrast, a warning message alerts users of a condition that might cause a problem in the future.
+Error messages in Windows 7 alert users of problems that have already occurred.
+In contrast, warning messages alert users of conditions that might cause problems in the future.
 Error messages can be presented using modal dialog boxes, in-place messages, notifications, or balloons.

 A typical modal error message.